 As discussed above, structural artifacts observed in FIRES arise from violations of the formal constraint of no exchanges between QM and MM particles (Eq.
 2).
 One approach to avoid artifacts is to then rigorously enforce QM/MM separation by imposing boundary conditions between the QM and MM particles to prevent them from exchanging.
-Shortly after the initial submission of our manuscript, a method that achieves this was published: the scattering-adapted (SA-FIRES) approach of Jónsson and co-workers.
-47 This method replaces the half-harmonic repulsion potential of FIRES with binary elastic collisions between QM and MM particles at the boundary, using a variable timestep algorithm.
-Hard-wall reflective boundary conditions were also shown to work but required a larger number of timesteps.47 SA-FIRES is a very promising approach to solving the QM/MM boundary issue; however, the requirement of a variable timestep introduces significant complexity in the MD integrator and would furthermore add computational expense when combined with QM/MM ab initio molecular dynamics (AIMD) that requires electronic structure calculations at each timestep.
-Incorporating a multi-timestep integrator in SA-FIRES might ameliorate the additional computational expense.
+Shortly after the initial submission of our manuscript, a method that achieves this was published: the scattering-adapted (SAFIRES) approach of Jónsson and co-workers.47 This method replaces the half-harmonic repulsion potential of FIRES with binary elastic collisions between QM and MM particles at the boundary, using a variable timestep algorithm.
+Hard-wall reflective boundary conditions were also shown to work but required a larger number of timesteps.47 SAFIRES is a very promising approach to solving the QM/MM boundary issue, although so far it has been demonstrated only on test systems with both "QM" and MM particles treated at an identical MM level, rather than a full QM/MM potential.
+Furthermore, the variable timestep algorithm introduces significant complexity in the MD integrator that complicates SAFIRES's incorporation into MD packages.

-A simpler approach to avoiding artifacts at the QM/MM boundary is to allow some exchanges between QM and MM solvent molecules, but in a way that closely maintains QM/MM separation while leaving ensemble averages rigorously unchanged.
-This is precisely what the BEST method seeks to achieve, 13 so we consider it next.
+A simpler approach to avoiding artifacts at the QM/MM boundary is to incorporate a bias potential that allows some exchanges between QM and MM solvent molecules, but in a way that closely maintains QM/MM separation while leaving ensemble averages rigorously unchanged.
+This is precisely what the BEST method seeks to achieve,13 so we consider it next.